First MacDonald ministry: Foreign policy

 Many historians have argued that the first Labour Government's most notable achievements were in foreign affairs, of which Ramsay MacDonald had devoted much time and effort, having taken the posts of both Prime Minister and Foreign Secretary.
 Germany had failed to maintain reparation payments in the years following the end of the Great War, and France, in response, occupied Germany's industrial heartland, the Ruhr.
 The Dawes Conference was subsequently held to find a solution to the crisis, and, in August 1924, it concluded that Germany had to achieve economic stability before paying out any reparations.
 Although France refused to adopt the Dawes Plan, MacDonald spent most of his time as Foreign Secretary trying to win over the French.
-Macdonald first held talks with both the Belgians and French at Chequers and then hosted an Inter-Allied conference in London in July 1924.
+MacDonald first held talks with both the Belgians and French at Chequers and then hosted an Inter-Allied conference in London in July 1924.

-Through sharp negotiating skills and powers of persuasion, Macdonald was able to successfully make the Prime Minister of France Édouard Herriot agree to all of the proposals in the Dawes Plan, apart from an immediate withdrawal from the Ruhr.
+Through sharp negotiating skills and powers of persuasion, MacDonald was able to successfully make the Prime Minister of France Édouard Herriot agree to all of the proposals in the Dawes Plan, apart from an immediate withdrawal from the Ruhr.
 That August, fresh agreements on peace and reparations were signed in London between Germany and the Allies.
-Macdonald's success in helping to resolve international disagreements at this time was arguably one of the first Labour Government's most significant accomplishments.
+MacDonald's success in helping to resolve international disagreements at this time was arguably one of the first Labour government's most significant accomplishments.

+An existing cruiser building programme was cut back, while (against the opposition of Admiralty) work was halted on a project naval base in Singapore.

+The government also championed the Geneva Protocol, an undertaking by which (as noted by one observer) “League members would arbitrate all international disputes, disarm by agreement, and pledge mutual support in the event of unprovoked aggression anywhere in the world.”
+In September, while addressing the League of Nations (the first British prime minister to do so), MacDonald put forward the case for international arbitration and disarmament; winning over delegates in the process.
+Before the Protocol was implemented however, it was vetoed by Austen Chamberlain, the foreign secretary of the successive Conservative government.
+As noted by one study, the new administration “was not prepared to commit Britain to the role of the “world’s policeman.’”